 - transfers within tax consolidated groups of wholly-owned companies

-Rollover relief for these new categories is provided if the amount received for the transfer is equal to or less than the original owner’s acquisition cost.
+Full rollover relief applies if the amount you receive for the transfer is equal to or less than the previous owner’s (transferor’s) acquisition cost.

-If the amount for the transfer is more than the original price, you may have some tax to pay on the transaction, but the amount of tax may be limited.
+Partial rollover relief applies if the amount you receive for the transfer is more than the previous owner’s acquisition cost.
+Some tax may need to be paid on the transaction, but the amount of tax may be limited.

 No relief for transfers from parents to children

 Rollover relief does not extend to parents helping their children own their first home.
 If parents are co-owners and later sell their share to their children, the bright-line property rule applies.

 Rachel and Ross purchased a home for their daughter Emma and her partner Joey using the equity in their own home.
 Emma and Joey were responsible for all outgoings and maintenance and planned to buy it themselves eventually.